-As business owners, it’s important for you to accept multiple modes of payment from your customers, giving them the option to pay for goods or services in their preferred manner.
+As business owners, it’s important for you to accept multiple payment methods from your customers, giving them the option to pay for goods or services in their preferred payment method.

 This does mean, however, that you will have to keep up with both traditional and modern payment systems.
 To help you select the payment methods best suited for your business, this post lists 8 different modes of payment and the pros and cons associated with each.